 Previous Design Process

-With the old process, designers were squandering time looking for files and explaining design principles.
-The new process consists of a centralized file repository as well as a communications strategy; this would keep everyone in the loop, as well as effectively onboard new designers.
+The solution was twofold: improve the communication process between designers & developers, and create a central repository for design assets and documentation.
 We needed a public monument (or Wiki) that team members could call the one "source of truth" for design patterns.
 With this approach, anyone can consult the Wiki for any general design-related questions and even find assets.

 After I completed a competitive analysis of the tools available, I was able to get funding for this effort.
-I immediately set up a Bi-Weekly review amongst designers and worked with our design manager to audit our library.
-We slowly moved our assets to DSM and began sending out surveys to developers to identify areas of improvement.
+I set up a Bi-Weekly review amongst designers and began auditing our library.
 The new process has helped designers sync their files and patterns efficiently as well as provided team members with a centralized source of truth for any design-related questions.